 ITEM 5.
-OTHER EVENT
+OTHER EVENTS

-On September 13, 2002, the parent of NRG Energy, Inc., Xcel Energy Inc., filed financial statements for the years 2000 and 2001, which were audited by Xcel Energy's new independent accountants, Deloitte & Touche LLP.
-In connection with the filing of these Xcel Energy financial statements and to reflect events since the time of the original filing, NRG Energy is reissuing its audited financial statements for 2000 and 2001.
-The updated information includes discussion of two subsequent event matters described in Notes 24 and 25 to the consolidated financial statements, describing going concern disclosures related to 2002 credit and liquidity developments and discontinued operations reporting for two projects classified as "held for sale" in 2002.
+On November 18, 2002, the parent of NRG Energy, Inc., Xcel Energy Inc., re-issued its audited financial statements for the years 2000 and 2001.
+In connection with the filing of the Xcel Energy financial statements, NRG Energy is reissuing its audited financial statements for 2000 and 2001.
+The updated information includes discussion of three subsequent event matters: 2002 discontinued operations as described in Note 24 to the consolidated financial statements, and asset impairments in the third quarter of 2002 and NRG Energy's submission of a restructuring plan on November 4, 2002 to various lenders, bondholders and other creditor groups as described in Note 26 to the consolidated financial statements.